AstonishedLiker/ASTON/README.md

 When we say "services" in these terms, we mean ASense’s services, apps, websites, and other products.

-When we say “you” or “your,” we mean you.
-If you’re accessing our services on behalf of a legal entity (like your employer), you agree that you have the authority to bind that entity to these terms, and “you” and “your” will refer to that entity.
+When we say "you" or "your", we mean you.
+If you’re accessing our services on behalf of a legal entity (like your employer), you agree that you have the authority to bind that entity to these terms, and "you" and "your" will refer to that entity.

 ## Who we are